Automattic/blaze-ads/readme.txt

 You can find the Blaze Ads dashboard by navigating to **Tools → Advertising** in your WordPress admin menu.

-If your site uses WooCommerce, you’ll find Blaze Ads alongside your other marketing channels under **Marketing → Blaze Ads**.
+If your site uses WooCommerce, you’ll also find Blaze Ads alongside your other marketing channels under **Marketing → Blaze Ads**.

 = Are there Terms of Service and data usage policies? =